sfeichtenschlager/endless-runner/README.md

 ## Project Files
 To reduce the size of the Unity project files in the repository, only Assets, Packages and ProjectSettings have been added.
-Any needed files should be there.
+Any needed files should be there.<br><br>
+YOu might have to copy the files into a Unity project or open the files as a project with Unity version `2021.3.14f1`.

 ## Working Instructions
 You'll have to work in the Windows Command Line.<br><br>